lf-edge/eve/docs/SECURITY.md

 But in the future EVE can send Certificate Signing Requests over the EVE API to have the controller ask some backend CA to sign the device certificates in the cases where that facilitates managing the devices.

 The device generates additional key pairs and certificates, since different keys are required to have different usage.
-This includes an ECDH certificate used for object encryption (to minimize exposure of secrets in the configuration) which is generated using the TPM is available, otherwise stored as a file in the config partition.
-In the future there will also be a device attestation certificate (with the appropriate key usage settings to perform remote attestation from the TPM).
-Both the ECDH and attestation certificates are signed using the device certificate.
+This includes an ECDH certificate used for object encryption (to minimize exposure of secrets in the configuration) which is generated using the TPM is available, and stored in a file in the /persist partition.
+There is also an attestation certificate  (with the appropriate key usage settings to perform remote attestation from the TPM), and a certificate for the TPM endorsement key (which is needed by some vTPM use).
+All three additional certificates are signed using the device private key.
 Collectively we call these additional device-side certificates EdgeNode certificates.

 ### Controller trusting EVE